AxaFrance/spring-ai-workshop/workshop/exercise-1.md

 ### About LLM

-- LLM handle different types of messages called "roles" (System, User, Assistant)
-- System role set the model overall behavior
+- System prompt set the model overall behavior
-- User role provides the user input
 - LLM does not automatically keep conversation history

 ### About Spring AI

 - Spring AI provides some classes and APIs to interact with LLM
 - Spring AI provides options that can be changed for each query to the LLM
-- Conversational memory is not handled by default
+- Conversational memory is not enabled by default

 ### Next exercise